apache/incubator-graphar/CONTRIBUTING.rst

 checking if they would mind if you took it over (especially if it just has nits left).
-When doing so, it is courteous to give the original contributor credit for the work they started (either by preserving their name and email address) in the commit log, or by using an `Author:` meta-data tag in the commit.
+When doing so, it is courteous to give the original contributor credit for the work they started (either by preserving their name and email address) in the commit log, or by using an :code:`Author:` meta-data tag in the commit.

 Approving a change
 ^^^^^^^^^^^^^^^^^^^

-Any GraphAr core collaborator (any GitHub user with commit rights in the `alibaba/GraphAr` repository) is authorized to approve any other contributor's work.
+Any GraphAr core collaborator (any GitHub user with commit rights in the :code:`alibaba/GraphAr` repository) is authorized to approve any other contributor's work.
 Collaborators are not permitted to approve their own pull requests.

-Collaborators indicate that they have reviewed and approve of the changes in a pull request either by using GitHub's Approval Workflow, which is preferred, or by leaving an `LGTM` ("Looks Good To Me") comment.
+Collaborators indicate that they have reviewed and approve of the changes in a pull request either by using GitHub's Approval Workflow, which is preferred, or by leaving an :code:`LGTM` ("Looks Good To Me") comment.

 When explicitly using the "Changes requested" component of the GitHub Approval Workflow, show empathy.
 That is, do not be rude or abrupt with your feedback